Non-alcoholic drink

 An alcohol-free or non-alcoholic drink, also known as a temperance drink, is a version of an alcoholic drink made without alcohol, or with the alcohol removed or reduced to almost zero.
 These may take the form of a non-alcoholic mixed drink or non-alcoholic beer, and are widely available where alcoholic drinks are sold.

 Scientific definition

 Low-alcoholic drink

 Sparkling apple cider, soft drinks, and juice naturally contain trace amounts or no alcohol.
 Some fresh orange juices are above the UK 'alcohol free' limit of 0.05% ABV, as are some yogurts and rye bread.

 Ethanol distillation is used to separate alcoholic drinks into what are advertised as non-alcoholic drinks and spirits.
 Distilled wine produces low alcohol wine and brandy (from brandywine, derived from Dutch brandewijn, "burning wine").
 Distilled beer may be used to produce low-alcohol beer and whisky.

-However, alcoholic drinks cannot be further purified to 0.00% alcohol by volume by distillation.
+However, alcoholic drinks cannot be further purified to 0.00% alcohol by volume by distillation, although several brands market their non-alcoholic drinks with '0%' on the packaging.
 Most drinks labeled "non-alcoholic" contain 0.5% ABV, as it is more profitable than distilling it to 0.05% ABV often found in products sold by companies specializing in non-alcoholic drinks.